Bizcuit/rtdg_visualizer/README.md

 # Salesforce Data Cloud Data Graph Visualizer

-This Salesforce DX project provides a Real-Time Data Graph (RTDG) visualizer component and related utilities for Salesforce orgs.
+Customizable Salesforce LWC component for visualizing Data Cloud Data Graphs.
+It surfaces deep customer insights on core records and provides a fast, searchable interface for data lookups across the platform.

 ## Disclamer
 This is a private open source project.
 It is not an offical feature of Salesforce Data Cloud.